rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 My points / pleas are:

 *  The ecosystem would be better off without offering convenience combinators that return `Maybe` if an equivalent returning `Either` exists
-*  Examples, tutorials, blog posts should favor `Either` over `Maybe`
+*  Examples, tutorials, and blog posts should favor `Either` over `Maybe`
 *  Developers should be careful about not overusing `Maybe`

 ## Error Clarity Rule

 _What does `Nothing` mean?
 If the reason behind it can be disambiguated to one root cause, then I consider the use of `Maybe` justified.
-Otherwise,  I question it use._
+Otherwise,  I question its use._

 Consider this code: